skwasjer/IbanNet/test/IbanNet.Benchmark/BenchmarkResults.md

 |        IbanNet Loose |   3.099 us |  0.0525 us |  0.0465 us |  0.5264 |      - |     - |   3.25 KB |
 |      IbanNet Strict |   3.821 us |  0.0642 us |  0.0570 us |  0.5531 |      - |     - |   3.41 KB |

-- I removed use of regex from 3 validation rules.
+- Removed the use of regex from 3 validation rules.
-- I added a 'Loose' validator mode, which does the same type of validation as NuGet IbanValidator, which we're now already on par with.
+- Added a 'Loose' validator mode, which does the same type of validation as NuGet IbanValidator, which we're now on par with.

 ### Faster Mod97